Nixtla/nixtla/README.md

 [![CI/CD tspreprocess Lambda](https://github.com/Nixtla/nixtla/actions/workflows/tspreprocess-lambda.yml/badge.svg)](https://github.com/Nixtla/nixtla/actions/workflows/tspreprocess-lambda.yml)
 [![CI/CD tspreprocess docker image](https://github.com/Nixtla/nixtla/actions/workflows/tspreprocess-docker-image.yml/badge.svg)](https://github.com/Nixtla/nixtla/actions/workflows/tspreprocess-docker-image.yml)

-Time series usually contains missing values.
+Time series usually contain missing values.
 This is the case for sales data where only the events that happened are recorded.
 In these cases it is convenient to balance the panel, i.e., to include the missing values to correctly determine the value of future sales.

 The [tspreprocess](https://github.com/Nixtla/nixtla/tree/main/tspreprocess) API allows you to do this quickly and easily.
 In addition, it allows one-hot encoding of static variables (specific to each time series, such as the product family in case of sales) automatically.